black-hole-group/gpumonty/README.md

     ./test/tester.py

-See ./test/README.md for details upon tests.
+See ./test/README.md for test details.

 # Calculate spectra from other sources